lucia-auth/lucia/documentation-v2/content/guidebook/github-oauth/nextjs-app.md

 ---
+title: "Github OAuth in Next.js App Router"
-title: "Sign in with email and password in Next.js App Router"
+description: "Learn the basic of Lucia and the OAuth integration by implementing Github OAuth in Next.js App Router"
 menuTitle: "Next.js App Router"
-description: "Learn the basic of Lucia by implementing a basic username and password authentication in Next.js App Router"
 ---

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started/nextjs-app)._

-This guide will cover how to implement a simple username and password authentication using Lucia in Next.js App Router.
+This guide will cover how to implement Github OAuth using Lucia in Next.js App router.
 It will have 3 parts:

 - A sign up page
-- A sign in page
+- An endpoint to authenticate users with Github
 - A profile page with a logout button

 ### Clone project